Ref34t/php-ai-client/README.md

     ->generateText();
 ```

-### Text generation using any model from a specific provider
+### Text generation using any compatible model from a specific provider

 ```php
 use WordPress\AiClient\AiClient;